Krulknul/try-scrypto/README.md

 ### Customizing the image

 The dev container is set up to use a Dockerfile, so it is possible to add more development tools to the environment as you wish.

-### More information

-For more information about working inside of dev containers in VS Code, see the [documentation](https://code.visualstudio.com/docs/devcontainers/containers).